-The weather is dynamic and exciting, and the Penn State Meteorology department prides itself on innovative teaching to explain how the weather works.
-Click on any icon below to check out some of the exciting teaching tools and interactive exercises used in our online program and in the classroom.
+The weather is dynamic and exciting, and the Penn State Meteorology and Atmospheric Science department prides itself on innovative teaching to explain how the weather works.
+Want to see some examples?
+Click on any icon below to check out some of the exciting teaching tools and interactive exercises used in our online programs and in the classroom.

 Want to dig deeper?
-In the menu on the right, you can sample three of the lessons from our online Certificate Program.
-These lessons focus on meteorological observations, the foundation of any weather forecast.
-As you browse, you'll see many additional interactive learning tools that are but a small subset of those developed by the Penn State Meteorology department.
+In the menu on the right, you can sample some of the materials from our online, undergraduate Weather Forecasting Certificate program.
+As you browse, you'll see many additional interactive learning tools that are but a small subset of those developed by the Penn State Meteorology and Atmospheric Science department.
 You'll also find opportunities to practice "Key Skills" and "Quiz Yourself" in a fun and interactive way.
 In the sections entitled "Explore Further," you'll find links to real-time weather data and other ancillary topics.

-Many ways to learn more about weather at Penn State!
+Many ways to learn more about weather and climate at Penn State!

-The Department of Meteorology at Penn State University has granted more than 4000 degrees and has been recognized as a world leader in meteorology education for almost 75 years.
+The Department of Meteorology and Atmospheric Science at Penn State University has granted more than 4000 degrees and has been recognized as a world leader in meteorology education for almost 75 years.
 If you choose to study with us, you will join this long tradition of educational excellence.

-- If you are a weather enthusiast or would like to add some meteorology knowledge to your existing skill set, our four-course online Certificate of Achievement in Weather Forecasting is for you.
+- If you are a weather enthusiast or would like to add some meteorology knowledge to your existing skill set, our four-course online Weather Forecasting Certificate is for you.
 This program is designed for individuals with a non-science background and will expose you to a wide variety of weather concepts, all on your own time and from anywhere in the world.

 - If you're a middle-school or high-school student with a passion for weather and climate, you may want to apply for a Penn State Weather Camp.
 These week-long camps will immerse you in meteorological activities, leaving you with a better understanding of the study of the atmosphere.